tgirod/noize/README.md

-making noise with zig. stated goals:
+Making noise with zig

+# Goals

 - learning the basics of zig
 - reimplementing the node diagram approach of [faust](https://faust.grame.fr/)